karminer60/100-days-of-code/log.md

 **Today's Progress**: I kept working on challenge number two part one of Advent of Code.
 I was able to create a solution that gave me the right answer.

 **Thoughts** I worked on breaking up the sets in each game, which is a part of the last part of my solution.
-I then created conditionals to filter out the possible games that were
+I then created conditionals to filter out the games that were possible.

 **Link(s) to work**: [Calculator App](https://codesandbox.io/p/sandbox/eloquent-mcnulty-2t7vcc?)